mithunkumarc/learning-javascript/DOM/ReadMe.md

 To do this, you have to use the third argument to the addEventListener() method, which is the useCapture parameter.
 In modern browsers, this defaults to false which prefers the bubbling phase.

+#### event propagation
+The stopPropagation() method of the Event interface prevents further propagation of the current event in the capturing and bubbling phases.
+It will execute other handlers on current element.

+#### event preventDefault